 How popular is the baby name Helsinki in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Helsinki and check out all the blog posts that mention the name Helsinki.
+Plus, check out all the blog posts that mention the name Helsinki.

 The first baby born in central Iowa (including Des Moines) in 2014 was Nash David Eddie, son of Lance and Christine Eddie.